bytecodealliance/rfcs/accepted/rfc-process.md

 # Summary

-As the Bytecode Alliance grows, we need more formalized ways of communicating about and reaching consensus on major changes to core projects.
+As the Bytecode Alliance (BA) grows, we need more formalized ways of communicating about and reaching consensus on major changes to core projects.
 This document proposes to adapt ideas from Rust’s [RFC](https://github.com/rust-lang/rfcs/) and [MCP](https://forge.rust-lang.org/compiler/mcp.html) processes to the Bytecode Alliance context.

 # Motivation